peterdri/ece-communications-labs/_ece350/lab1/introduction.md

 ---
 layout: labitem
-title: Lab 1 #Used for header nav
+title: Lab 1 - AM Signals #Used for header nav
 firstHeading: Lab 1 - AM Signals
-permalink: /ece350/lab1/
+permalink: /ece350/lab1
 course: ece350
+next: /ece350/lab1/AM-transmitters
 ---

 **This lab relies on a basic understanding of GNU Radio.
 It is strongly suggested to step through the [two available tutorials](../intro/introduction.md) before beginning this lab (_they don't take long_).**